Free Firearm (Gun) Bill of Sale Form | PDF | Word

 • An FFL dealer location (if legally required).

-(Since you are meeting with a stranger, it is important to protect yourself from theft or physical threat.
+(Since you are meeting with a stranger, protecting yourself from theft or physical threat is important.
 Bring along a companion and carry a handgun if you have the legal right to do so.)

 If the buyer is satisfied and would like to purchase the firearm, the parties may: